| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 enhances the fixation of the prosthesis an prevents access of small

+wear particles to the bone.
 Bone does not grow into the

 depth of the porous coating, so porous coating layer may be thin.